 Additionally, there are sections called Special Features and The Evolution of the American Political Revolution comprised of constantly-updated news of the on-going election.

 The paper’s Archive Research Service offers readers an article of their choice for free, a service utilized over the past several years by film and TV producers, authors and many others searching for 1960s info.
-Those inquiries go directly to stevenmfinger@LAFreePress.com.
+(Inquiries should be sent directly to stevenmfinger@LosAngelesFreePress.com)

 At the Veterans for Peace awards ceremony held over the holiday weekend, a beaming Kunkin outlined the paper’s history, discussed his own short military career and talked about his latest passion: discovering the secret of immortality.

 “I feel it’s helping me live forever,” he said of the Lifetime Achievement Award.
 “It means I have lots of friends.”